xaprb/story/exampleSite/content/slides/adirondack/index.md

 ```

 This content uses Adirondack's built-in `footer` css styling to define footer
 elements.
 You can see them at the bottom of this slide.
+In the next section,
+you'll learn Descartes classes you can add
+to the div to style it, e.g. `.footer.bt.bc-cornflower[...]`.

-You can hide both the standard and custom footer on any slide with `class: no-footer`.
+You can hide both the RemarkJS and custom footer on any slide with `class: no-footer`.

 ---
 layout: false